Guided tour to Edinburgh and the Scottish Highlands

 Same as Standard Tour but including a 1 day trip to Glenkinchie whisky distillery and the Scottish Borders

 - Food, except breakfast at your hotel/guest house

 - Entrance fees to attractions (unless otherwise stated)

 NB.
 The typical group size on our 3 day weekend breaks to Edinburgh is 30-45 people.
-You will travel by luxury air-conditioned train in what will be an excellent, shared experience with one of our professional guides
+You will travel by luxury air-conditioned train in what will be an excellent, shared experience with one of our professional tour managers

 No passport or visa required